Individual Representation & Legal Advice

 In the interests of fairness to all members, we cannot provide full representation or legal advice for problems that began before you joined MiP or those arising within your first four weeks of membership.
 We would however offer give you some pointers in dealing with the issue (a one-off session of telephone advice).

-In dealing with your case, MiP will take legal advice from our own solicitors, where necessary, and may take legal action on your behalf if it is likely to be both successful and beneficial to your case.
+In dealing with your case, MiP may take legal advice from our own solicitors, if necessary, and may take legal action on your behalf if it is likely to be both successful and beneficial to your case.
 But to protect the financial position of the union, we cannot fund the use of your own legal advisers.